akilaid/docker-discord-music/README.md

 | !skip   | Skip to the next song |
 | !stop   | Stop playing music |

+Also users can use UI buttons to control media while a song is playing.

 ## License

 This project is licensed under the [MIT License](LICENSE).